hazelcast/hazelcast/docs/design/sql/12-create-index.md

 #### Permissions

-We propose to cover the index creation with a new permission `CREATE_INDEX` and `DROP_INDEX`.
-The `CREATE_MAPPING` permission will also be needed, because the command will implicitly create the IMap if it doesn't exist.
+The index creation should be protected by `ACTION_INDEX` permission given to the target IMap.

 ### Testing Criteria